bowen-xu/SeL-NAL/README.md

 # SeL-NAL

-This repo contains the source code of the paper *A Brain-inspired Sequential Learning Model based on Non-Axiomatic Logic*.
+This repo contains the source code of the paper *A Brain-inspired Sequence Learning Model based on Non-Axiomatic Logic*.

 ## Compilation